Last updated on October 23rd, 2024 at 10:28 am

 When it comes to Christmas traditions, it’s common to find those who don’t identify as Christians still joining in the hype and celebration.

-10 popular Australian Christmas traditions
+11 Popular Australian Christmas traditions

-1. Sing along with Carols by Candlelight
+1. Sing Along with Carols by Candlelight

 A popular tradition in Australia is Carols by Candlelight, which occurs annually on Christmas Eve in major cities like Sydney, New South Wales; Brisbane, Queensland; Perth, Western Australia; Adelaide, South Australia; Hobart, Tasmania; and Canberra, Australia Capital Territory.